For immediate help, call the National Suicide Prevention Lifeline at 800-273-8255.

 Suicide rates and statistics

-Men are four times more likely than women to kill themselves, and 79 percent of U.S. suicides are completed by men.
+Men are four times more likely than women to kill themselves, and 77 percent of U.S. suicides are completed by men, the CDC said.
 This disparity is partially due to men choosing more lethal means to kill themselves: 56 percent die by firearm.
 Women are more likely to attempt suicide by self-poisoning.

 There are racial disparities in suicide, as well.
-American Indian, Alaskan Natives and whites (particularly men) are at the highest risk.
-Asian/Pacific Islanders have the lowest suicide rate for men, and African Americans have the lowest rate for women.
+American Indians, Alaskan Natives and white men are at the highest risk.
+Asian/Pacific Islanders have the lowest suicide rate for men, and African Americans have the lowest rate for women, according to the CDC.